Gemma 4 just dropped on Modular, Day Zero! Read More →

 AllocationExplicit allocate/deallocateCompiler-managed

 Both TileOp implementations present the same conceptual interface (load fragments, compute MMA, store results) but the resource lifecycle is structurally different.
-NVIDIA's RAII requirement is a direct consequence of explicit TMEM allocation.
+NVIDIA's context manager requirement is a direct consequence of explicit TMEM allocation.
 AMD needs no such wrapper because the compiler handles register lifetimes automatically.

 All three components share a common foundation: TileTensor.
-This abstraction carries compile-time layout information (shape, stride, swizzle patterns), address space tags (GMEM, SMEM, registers), and type-safe access patterns.
-It is what allows TileIO, TilePipeline, and TileOp to hand tiles to each other without any component knowing the other's internal representation.
+This abstraction carries compile-time layout information (shape, stride, swizzle patterns), memory address space placement (global memory, shared memory, registers), and type-safe access patterns.
+TileTensor is what allows TileIO, TilePipeline, and TileOp to hand tiles to each other without any component knowing the other's internal representation.

 Example: Thread-to-Element Mapping